On the top of the world, on the northernmost permanently inhabited island on Earth, is where Svalbard/Spitsbergen is located.

 - The sun never set between 19th April to 23rd August, called the Polar Summer nights.

-- Svalbard only has 40km of roads.
+- Svalbard only has around 40 km (25 miles) of offical roads.

-Due to the remote location, a few weeks before their due date women are obliged to go to mainland Norway to give birth to their babies.
+- There’s no native population from Svalbard and women are not even allowed to give birth on Svalbard.
+Due to the remote location, a few weeks before their due date, women are obliged to go to mainland Norway to give birth to their babies.

-- You are not allowed to die on Svalbard, because there are no burials here.
+- You are not allowed to die on Svalbard because there are no burials here.

-- There are more than 2000 Glaciers on Svalbard.
+- There are more than 2,000 Glaciers on Svalbard.

 - There are no trees here.
+Only a few bushes.

-- The world´s most northern university is located in Longyearbyen.
+- The world’s most northern university is located in Longyearbyen.